 How does biobank work?

-Are there different types of biobank?
+Are there any different types of biobank?

 What is the role of a biobank in scientific research?

-- to identify biomarkers for early diagnosis
+- To identify the biomarkers for early diagnosis;

 Why participate in a biobank?